JhonatanOP/PacketTracerNetworkLab/README.md

 4. **Test connectivity**

-   - Use the **Simulation** tab to send pings from PC1 to PC3 and PC4.
+   - Use the **Simulation** tab in Packet Tracer to send pings from PC1 to PC3 and PC4.
    - Observe how packets traverse the network across routers and switches.
-Cisco's learning collection notes that Packet Tracer allows you to watch how data travels, expand your network, integrate IoT devices or practice automation with Python【431533042137856†L151-L170】.
+Cisco's learning collection notes that Packet Tracer allows you to watch how data travels, expand your network, integrate IoT devices or practice automation with Python.
-   - Ensure that pings are successful; troubleshoot if necessary (e.g., check cabling, IP addressing, routing).

-## Next Steps

-- Experiment with additional features such as DHCP, VLANs, or adding IoT devices.
-- Try using Packet Tracer's **Python** scripting to automate configuration tasks or simulate network automation.
+   - Ensure that pings are successful; enable DHCP, configure VLANS, add an IoT device, or use Packet Tracer's Python scripting to automate tasks.